These grain free granola bars are a perfect start to the day! Low carb with no added sugar, you will love this healthy plant based breakfast idea!

 I am so glad my friend Stephanie at Fit Fab Life asked me to make these for her Total Body Renew nutrition program as these bars are a great way to be grain free at breakfast time and stay in line with your health and wellness goals.

-How to Make Grain Free Breakfast Bars
+How to Make Grain Free Granola Bars

 If you are in the process of limiting or even eliminating grains, these bars will be your new breakfast go to!